Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 Do flying ants damage homes?

-While most ant species are simply a nuisance, carpenter ants do pose a structural threat.
+Most ant species are simply a nuisance, but carpenter ants do pose a structural threat.

 What do termite wings look like?

-They are equal in size and often found in small piles after swarming.
+They are equal in length and often found in small piles after swarming.

 Should I be concerned if I see winged insects indoors?